How to manage your boss

 The second time, a little less.
 By the third month, I had it down and could do it almost as well as him.

-With the ball out of his box.
-He could focus on bigger things.
+With the ball out of his box, he could focus on bigger things.
 I got to learn how to communicate with investors.

 The lesson is that you want to find the small, recurring tasks that drain your boss’s time, and offer to take them on.